skedastik/ty-levels/README.md

 Hit **Cmd-Shift-P** and begin typing "autotag".
 Hit **Enter** when the command appears.
 Now all your untagged solids (Walls, Ramps, WallDoors etc.) are automatically tagged on save.

+Copying and pasting tagged elements?
+No problem.
+Any pasted etags will be retagged automatically ensuring they are always unique.

 #### `Find Etag` 🔎

 If you have live reload enabled, you can use `/f` in-game to reveal your target in VS Code.
 You will be prompted to allow the "ty-levels" extension to open relevant URIs.
 Check "do not ask me again" and click **Open**.

-#### Automatic etag regeneration ✨

-Copying and pasting tagged elements?
-No problem.
-Any pasted etags will be regenerated automatically ensuring they are always unique.

 #### Other commands